 Vali Nasr is a professor of Middle East studies and international affairs at the Johns Hopkins University School of Advanced International Studies, a senior fellow with the Atlantic Council’s South Asia Center, and the author of seven books on the Middle East and Islam.
-As Nasr sees it, the turmoil in Iran presents a substantial threat to the regime.
-There’s broad sympathy among the Iranian people for the demonstrators’ demands—even among those who support the system.
+As Nasr sees it, the turmoil in Iran presents a major threat to the Iranian regime.
+The broad sympathy among the Iranian people for the demonstrators’ demands extends even among those who support the system.
 Though security forces have brutally repressed and killed some of the protesters, many of those in the street are teenagers, and the regime is reluctant to use overwhelming violence against them.
-To Nasr, this uprising is different from previous unrest because the protesters, by rejecting the hijab and the law requiring it, are challenging the cultural foundations of the Islamic Revolution itself.
-Meanwhile, the regime faces a new and daunting problem of trying to restore domestic stability while dealing with a perpetually sluggish economy and the ongoing regional and international instability that usually demands most of its attention.
-Abroad, the demonstrations are changing perceptions of Iran in the region—and so, changing political dynamics in the Middle East.
+And this uprising is different from previous unrest, Nasr says, because—by rejecting the hijab and the law requiring it—the protesters are challenging the cultural foundations of the Islamic Revolution itself.
+At the same time, the regime faces a new and daunting problem of trying to restore domestic stability while dealing with a perpetually sluggish economy and the ongoing regional and international instability that usually demands most of its attention.
+And abroad, the demonstrations are changing perceptions of Iran in the region—and so, changing the political dynamics of the Middle East.
 Still, Nasr says, it’s an open question whether the regime will respond to the protests with dialogue and reforms, or whether it will move to extinguish the dissent with a massive crackdown.

 Michael Bluhm: Who’s involved in these protests?

-Vali Nasr: There are people protesting in the street and not in the street; they’re protesting on Instagram, Twitter, private chat groups, as well as through artists’ platforms and journalism.
-We see the most visible form of protests on the street —which is the form most challenging to the ruling order—but the tail of this protest is much, much bigger.
-That’s what makes these protests so challenging to the established order; they extend farther and wider than the streets.
+Vali Nasr: There are people protesting in the street and not in the street; they’re protesting on Instagram, Twitter, and private chat groups, as well as through artists’ platforms and journalism.
+We see the most visible form of these demonstrations on the street—which is the form most challenging to the ruling order—but the tail of the protest is much, much bigger.
+That’s what makes it so challenging to the Iranian establishment: It extends farther and wider than the streets.

 But by and large, this was at first set of demonstrations led by young people, protesting not only police brutality—that is, the fact that Mahsa Amini died in police custody in violent and mysterious circumstances—but also the idea that the government can decide what you can and cannot wear: the idea of the autonomy of the body.
 As some graffiti on a wall in Tehran said, Keep your laws away from my body.